culturecreates/artsdata-data-model/_classes/event.md

 3. Click the Reconcile button

 To limit the results only to the controlled vocabulary:
-1. Select the "types" radio button "Event Type"
+1. Select the "type" radio button "Artsdata Event Type"
 8. Click the Reconcile button

 ### Dereferencing